Literature: Dan Brown's Inferno

 - Title Drop: The references to Dante's Inferno are dropped constantly throughout the novel, both literally and metaphorically, but it actually refers to The Plague about to be unleashed on humanity.

-- Well-Intentioned Extremist: The Shade.
+- Well-Intentioned Extremist: The Shade, a.k.a.
+Bertrand Zobrist.
 Even his lover and closest confidante agrees that his methods are monstrous.

 - White and Grey Morality: Apart from the Consortium, a Punch Clock Villain group by itself, the story really does not have a real bad guy as such.
-Even the Shade is portrayed as a merely a Well-Intentioned Extremist—albeit most of his posthumous characterization comes from his lover and apprentice, whose views are naturally skewed in his favor.
+Even the Shade/Zobrist is portrayed as merely a Well-Intentioned Extremist—although most of his posthumous characterization comes from his lover and apprentice, whose views are naturally skewed in his favor.

-- You Are Too Late: Zobrist's Sterility Plague was quietly unleashed in Istanbul shortly before or after his suicide in Florence.
-The much touted date one day after Langdon's awakening is not the day the virus is released, it's the day when it infects every human being on Earth.
+- You Are Too Late: Zobrist's Sterility Plague was quietly unleashed in Istanbul a week before the book's events take place (except for the prologue).
+The much touted date one day after Langdon's awakening is not the day the virus is released—it's the day it finishes spreading and infects every human being on Earth.